 - In one of the voiced dramas for Riviera: The Promised Land, Serene's singing ability comes up.
 She's supposed to be a very bad singer, but when she actually has to sing part of a spell to save her friend Polly, she performs it without any screeching.
 Her voice isn't particularly strong, but she's not tone-deaf, so it's something of a subversion.

-- An entire tone-deaf band makes an appearance in Brütal Legend.
-The Boy Band that Eddie starts out roadying for is made up of posers with a tween demographic who blend rock, pop, and rap into something so bad that all three musical styles would disown it, then beat it up and take its lunch money.
+- An entire tone-deaf band makes an appearance in Brutal Legend.
+Kabagge Boy, the Nu Metal Boy Band that Eddie starts out roadying for, is made up of posers with a tween demographic who blend rock, pop, and rap into something so bad that all three musical styles would disown it, then beat it up and take its lunch money.
 They suffer a Karmic Death for their terrible music (and their maltreatment of Eddie) when Ormagodden shows up.
 The God of Metal simply screams at them, and their heads fall off.

 - Hitman: Blood Money, The female assassin posing as a singer in the Dance with the Devil mission sings this way.

 - Valkyria Chronicles: Edy Nelson actually attempts to sing Rosie's song.
 The results?
 She ends up flooring everyone within earshot of her, and not in a good way.
 Even Homer, who normally can take her usual punishment, can't take her singing.
 She'd better stick with just acting.

 - Her sister from Valkyria Chronicles II, Anisette, is also tone deaf, which might explain why she's the only person ever to be able to tolerate her sister's singing.
 Despite that, she's actually good at singing.

 - Vario.
 A celebrity wannabe/ Captain Ersatz of Elvis, this guy has quite the horrifying voice when he attempts to sing.
 He does improve, however.